gradle/gradle-build-action/README.md

 See `gradle --help` for more information.

-If you need to pass environment variables, simply use the Github Actions workflow syntax:
+If you need to pass environment variables, simply use the GitHub Actions workflow syntax:

 ```yaml
 - uses: eskatos/gradle-command-action@v1